Karthi1908/TORA/README.md

 5. For each vote, some stake of the Checkers get locked
 6. Voting continues till the quorum is met and till any of the options get 80% of the total votes
 7. The option that gets at least 80 % of the votes is declared the final result
-8. Checkers who didn't vote on the final result lose 20% of the locked stake and the remaining of locked stake is added back to the balance
+8. Checkers who didn't vote for the correct final outcome lose 20% of the locked stake and the remaining of locked stake is added back to the balance
-9. Checkers who voted for the final result get back their locked stake + some additional stake
+9. Checkers who voted for the correct outcome get back their locked stake + some additional stake
 10. Requestor can see the final result on the platform